wp-plugins/incentivibe/readme.txt

 [youtube http://www.youtube.com/watch?v=phTJFIU8__s]

 Checkout our amazing testimonials (see below).
 You can start our 14-Day Free trial to get 3-7 times more leads.
 No credit card is required  and top-notch support guaranteed.
-You can Set-up within seconds!
+You can set-up within seconds!
 All contest legal/logistical work included for free, forever!

 = 1.
 How it works: =